Dziban-dev/Notify_Blender_Render/README.md

 # Notify_Blender_Render
-Currently working on Blender 2.7x only, Blender 2.80 comming soon Notify Sends a system notification when your render is complete, works on linux and theoretically on Windows too, havent tested it there yet.
+Currently working on Blender 2.7x and Blender 2.80.
+Notify Sends a system notification when your render is complete, works on linux and theoretically on Windows too, havent tested it there yet.